ptsanchez/cse15l-lab-reports/lab-report-3.md

 By using the -n, the command will search for all the lines in a file that match the given string but also accompanying it with the line number in the actual file.
 This is especially important if you wanted to sift through files in a quick matter, in which you could then locate the line number for future reference.

 ```
-grep -n 'cell' biomed/cc1852.txt
+$ grep -n 'cell' biomed/cc1852.txt
 19:        effects of the contrast material on nerve cells [ 10],
 20:        which result from its osmotic effect after intracellular
 96:          reproducibility of manual delineation was excellent, with
 499:        infiltration of lung structures by inflammatory cells.
 ```
-Due to the nature of how this command works, it works similarly to how one would use ctrl+f in a browser, searching a string on a page.
+Due to the nature of how this command works, it similar to how one would use ctrl+f in a browser, searching a string on a page.
 For instance in this example, we see the list of line counts jump from 96 to 499.
 It would be practically impossible to try and go through all those lines manually since other grep options would just show that the line existed somewhere in the page, but this command shows you where exactly to look.

 Source for grep -n: [https://man7.org/linux/man-pages/man1/grep.1.html](https://man7.org/linux/man-pages/man1/grep.1.html)